Codecademy/docs/content/python/concepts/dictionaries/terms/items/items.md

   - 'paths/computer-science'
 ---

-The `.items()` method of a Python dictionary returns a list of [tuples](https://www.codecademy.com/resources/docs/python/tuples) for each key/value pair in a dictionary.
+The `.items()` method of a Python dictionary returns a list of [tuples](https://www.codecademy.com/resources/docs/python/tuples) for each key-value pair in a dictionary.
 It takes no arguments.

 ## Syntax